metacollin/Prusa-Firmware/README.md

 Sketch -> Upload
 The firmware will compile and upload to printer.
 Do NOT interrupt the update!!!!
 Let it complete.

-You may also need to use Tools --> Port to select the correct USB port of your computer.

 ## Hardware